 Please Note: We do use referral links for products and services that Chef Alli loves and recommends.

-Instant Pot 5-Minute Pepperoni Pizza Pasta – The Fastest Pasta Meal Ever
+Instant Pot 5-Minute Pepperoni Pizza Pasta – The Fastest Pasta Meal in the Land.

 Are you ready for a super-fast meal that your family will beg you to make?
 This is it!
 You are going to love making this pasta in your Instant Pot.
 It’s great to be able to brown the ground beef right in your Instant Pot, using the saute setting.
 Next, layer in the remaining ingredients and cook everything under pressure in just minutes.
 This is the speedy-meal beyond ALL speedy meals!